Contest Deadline: Monday Feb. 17, 2020, noon (Eastern Standard Time)

 Section 4.
 NUMBER OF ENTRIES

-An entrant is limited to a total of 20 entries in portfolio.
+An entrant is limited to a total of 20 entries in a portfolio.
 A multiple (story) counts as one entry in this portfolio.
 An entrant is limited to 15 images total in the singles categories combined.

 Section 5.
 PARTICIPATION